deda9/iOSFlutterSample/README.md

 How to integrate iOS project with flutter project with sending message from Flutter to Native and vice versa

 ### Install
-To install flutter and run with iOS Follow these

 1- Install Flutter SDK [through](https://flutter.io/docs/get-started/install/macos) or download [through](https://storage.googleapis.com/flutter_infra/releases/stable/macos/flutter_macos_v1.0.0-stable.zip)

 2- Open your flutter directory